 I am a student who is also employed at UND.
-What will happen to my email accounts?
+What happened to my email accounts?

-If your primary role at UND is a student, your work and student email accounts will be merged into your @UND.edu account.
-Your username for your @UND.edu email account will change to NDUS.Identifier@NDUS.edu and your password will be the same password that you use for Blackboard and Campus Connection.
+If your primary role at UND is a student, your work and student email accounts were merged into your @UND.edu account.
+Your username for your @UND.edu email account changed to NDUS.Identifier@NDUS.edu and your password is the same password that you use for Blackboard and Campus Connection.

-If your primary role at UND is faculty/staff, email from your student account will be copied into your faculty/staff account.
+If your primary role at UND is faculty/staff, email from your student account was copied into your faculty/staff account.
 You will receive all of your email to your @UND.edu email account.
 Your username and password for this account will not change.